kabk/go-theses-17-manus-nijhoff/writings/chapter-big-complex-web.md

 At Netflix server centers they have this approach called the Chaos Monkey.
 This basically shuts down random parts of their server infrastructure with the only reason to see if the system stays up.
 The system _needs_ these little destructions to survive, just like organisms are dependent on smaller creatures or bacteria to survive.

-##DAO
+## DAO

 1. Explain blockchain
 2. Explain ethereum
-3. Explain DAO crash
+3. Explain DAO crash from exploit
-4. Speculate.

 This has some heavy implications.
 What if you disagree with a system?
 If even kicking over that system means that it can learn and regenerate?
 It's a scary thought.
 What can you do to be subversive?